The Brain Connections Clinical Handouts provide:

 - Make it easier to understand this complex problem

-- Give you hope that healing the brain is possible and empower you to begin that process
+- Give hope that change is possible

 Does This Information Apply to Addictions Other Than Gambling?